caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 mv -v *.js htdocs2/models/
 ~~~

-# Part 2, version 2: Copy the web components to the modules directory (Windows)
+# Part 2.2: Copy the web components to the modules directory (Windows)

 - Unzip just the JavaScript files
 - Copy the JavaScript files in the zip file to `htdocs2/modules/`.